FamousAspect30/capstone-spring-2018-team-5/README.md

 This project is being developed for N3TWORK and will be potentially incorporated into their game "Legendary: Game of Heroes".

-This project is and augmented reality selfie application written in C# using the Unity game engine.
-This is done because their game was developed in Unity and will provide easy integration potential in the future.
+This project is an augmented reality selfie application written in C# using the Unity game engine.
+This is done because their game was also developed in Unity and will provide easier potential integration in the future.

 User Stories:
  - Users will be able to choose heroes to take pictures with